-Sasha Wicks is a Chartered Legal Executive in the Disputed Wills, Trusts and Estates Team.
+Sasha Wicks is a Chartered Legal Executive in the Disputed Wills and Trusts Team.

 She joined the firm in 2005 working as a Paralegal before qualifying as a Chartered Legal Executive in September 2013.
 She advises private individuals in relation to all matters arising out of contentious Wills, Trusts and Estates and also in relation to contentious Court of Protection matters.
 Sasha frequently advises on the following: